When it comes to building applications for web and native platforms, React has emerged as one of the most popular JavaScript libraries.

 Use object destructuring to pass the prop name rather than the props object.
 By doing this, you no longer need to look for the props object every time you need to utilize it.

-1. Once the project creation process is complete, navigate to the project directory:
+After the installation is complete, navigate to your project directory:

 cd my-app